Biden Has Promised to End Trump's Muslim and African 'Travel Ban'.

 The most recent version of Trump’s ban includes more countries than the original version—and places varying degrees of restrictions on the types of U.S. visas citizens from these countries can apply for.
 The citizens of 13 countries are impacted: Iran, Libya, Somalia, Syria, Yemen, Venezuela, North Korea, Nigeria, Myanmar, Eritrea, Kyrgyzstan, Sudan and Tanzania.

-Activists fighting to overturn the restrictions have stressed the importance of recognizing that the measure is not just a Muslim ban but also specifically targets African citizens.
+Activists fighting to overturn the restrictions have stressed the importance of recognizing that the measure is not just a Muslim ban but also targets African citizens.
 Six of the countries included in the ban are in Africa, and the greater weight given to the continent is intentional and fits in with Trump’s derogatory rhetoric (like “sh-t hole countries”) towards Africans, says Asha Noor, a racial justice and immigration advocate.
 “It’s the perfect storm of Islamophobia and anti-Blackness.”

 A restrictive waiver process